Natherc/2TI/210-ApprocheÉthique/3-ApprDeLEntreprise/Introduction to a company .md

 # Introduction to a company
 ## What defines a company ?
 ### Legal Structure
-A company is a voluntaru association formed and organized to carry on a business.
+A company is a voluntary association formed and organized to carry on a business.
 Types of companies include sole proprietorship, limited laibility, corporation and public limited company.

 A company can be structured in different way :
 - One Owner (Sole proprietorship)